appacademy/SWEO-Part-Time-Resources/3-Module/1-week/4-day/README.md

 ## `Positioning`

-Allows your to manipulate where an element will appear on the page.
+Allows you to manipulate where an element will appear on the page.

 Can accept 1 of 5 values: